webcomics/dosage/doc/README.txt

 Dosage
 =======

-Dosage is a commandline comic downloader and archiver.
+Dosage is a comic strip downloader and archiver.

 Introduction
 -------------